 1) There are many resources available to help with planning for late-season insecticide applications to ensure Pre-Harvest Interval requirements are met.

 2) Insect Monitoring Protocols containing information about in-field scouting as well as information about insect pest biology and identification are available from the Prairie Pest Monitoring Network.

-To receive free Weekly Updates automatically, please subscribe to the website!
+To receive Weekly Updates automatically, please subscribe to the website!